sherpal/scala-js-pixi/README.md

 - removing the semi-colon at end of lines
 - changing `for` loops into for comprehensions

-Adding the canvas to the DOM is made automatically in
+Adding the canvas to the DOM is done automatically in
 `PIXIExample`.